willemromao/willemromao/README.md

 - 👨‍💻 Working with Kotlin and Dart
 - 🧠 Goal: AI Engineer
-- 🎮 My hobbies are running, calisthenics and Wim Hof method
+- 🎮 My hobbies are running and Wim Hof method

 ##